angristan/bsport-charts/README.md

 ## Demo

-An example of the output is available in `./charts.example.html`.
+An example of the output is available in `./charts.example.html` and on https://bsport-charts.s3-website.fr-par.scw.cloud/.

 ### Heatmap of bookings per weekday and hour of the day